Utilities Master Planning

 - Replacing and rehabilitating our vast water and wastewater systems is paid for through customer rates and bimonthly service fees.

-- New building projects in our city pay for their impact on our water and wastewater systems.
-System development charges are collected from new homes and businesses, and these funds pay for the new capacity needed to serve them.
+- System development charges are collected from new homes and businesses to pay for the new capacity needed to serve them.
 Once in the city system, these customers pay rates and bimonthly service fees like everyone else.

 For reference, the 10-year financials for the water, wastewater, and stormwater enterprise funds can be viewed in the City's Budget book on the following pages: Water p 112-113; Wastewater p 114-115; Stormwater p 118-119.